-Randall Ah Mu, The Church of Jesus Christ of Latter-day Saints Trust Board
+Project Manager, The Church of Jesus Christ of Latter-day Saints Trust Board

-In a nutshell: Managing construction projects for his church and community.
+In a nutshell: Managing construction projects for my church and community.

-|Why?||The problem solving skills you learn can be applied in so many situations, which makes you a person in high demand.”|
+Why?
+"The problem solving skills you learn can be applied in so many situations, which makes you a person in high demand."

-I make sure that the projects are completed to a high standard, and that they are built on time and within the budget,” he says.
-“The budgets range from tens of thousands for a small renovation right up to several million dollars for new facilities.”
+I make sure that the projects are completed to a high standard, and that they are built on time and within the budget.
+The budgets range from tens of thousands for a small renovation right up to several million dollars for new facilities.

-As well as working at home in New Zealand, Randall also gets to travel to the Pacific Islands to manage projects there.
-So far he has been to Fiji, Cook Islands, Kiribati and Vanuatu.
-“I'm half Samoan and am married to a beautiful Tongan woman, so I am looking forward to the opportunity to do some work in Samoa or Tonga in the future!”
+I get to travel to the Pacific Islands to manage projects, as well as working here in New Zealand.
+So far I've been to Fiji, Cook Islands, Kiribati and Vanuatu.
+I'm half Samoan and am married to a beautiful Tongan woman, so I am looking forward to the opportunity to do some work in Samoa or Tonga in the future!

-Engineering is such a great background for such a variety of careers, including project management,” he says.
-“Not only do the problem solving and analytical skills help but it also builds great team-work skills.
-Effective communication is really important when working with teams of architects, engineers, and the various contractors and suppliers.”
+Engineering is such a great background for such a variety of careers, including project management.
+Not only do the problem solving and analytical skills help but it also builds great team-work skills.
+Effective communication is really important when working with teams of architects, engineers, and the various contractors and suppliers.

-Randall is keen to encourage young people to keep their options open by continuing with maths and science subjects to Year 13.
-“There is such a shortage of good technical people in our country and the Pacific,” he says.
-“The opportunities are huge and the money's not too bad either!”
+Keep your options open by continuing with maths and science subjects to Year 13.
+There is such a shortage of good technical people in our country and the Pacific.
+The opportunities are huge and the money's not too bad either!